inetsoft-technology/stylebi/README.md

 Casual business or consumer-type users get maximum self-service via personalizable, intuitive point-and-click visual access to information.
 Power users and data scientists get the ability to work with whatever data they need without relying on IT.

-## Licensing

-StyleBI Community Edition is licensed under the Affero GNU General Public License, Version 3.
-Please refer to the [LICENSE](./LICENSE) file available in this repository for further details.

-## Enterprise Edition

-> Coming Soon

-InetSoft also provides a commercial Enterprise version of StyleBI.
-It includes advanced security options, cloud optimization, support for Kubernetes, clustering with elastic scaling, professional customer support and more.

 ## Quickstart

 You will need Docker installed with a version 1.29.0 or later of Docker Compose.
 If you are using Docker Desktop, Docker Compose is already included.